 The Iris Fund Event at CHIEF Flatiron New York

 This work is driven largely by women at the top of their fields in science, engineering, medicine, clinical care, advocacy, philanthropy and peer-to-peer support.
-Join us to hear from some of these women and learn about how we’re ready to change the trajectory of preterm birth and stillbirth in this country.
+Join us to hear from some of these leading women and learn about how we are changing the trajectory of preterm birth and stillbirth in this country.

 Speakers